 We welcome the involvement of all family members and are always interested in hearing your suggestions, concerns or thoughts.
-Parents or other close family members are strongly encouraged to participate in the classroom, go on field trips and attend workshops and/or trainings at our center.
-City regulations require that all persons volunteering in close contact with children will need to have a current physical with TB results on file.
+Parents or other close family members are strongly encouraged to participate in the classroom, go on field trips, and attend workshops and/or trainings at our center.
+City regulations require that all volunteering in close contact with children need a current physical with TB results on file.
 Please ask your FSS team member for the necessary forms.